holographicSol/OmegaFindv2/README.md

     Extract: --extract argument enables discovery of nested compressed files that can also be extracted and scanned during various scan techniques if --extract argument is used.
-Password protected archives can also be detected when using --extract, password protected files will be added to the results files for further analyses.
+Password protected archives can also be detected when using --extract, password protected files will be added to the results files for further analysis.

 Help: